TODAY’S PAPER | September 10, 2025 | EPAPER

 Power outage

-Despite the gaps in rainfall, power outages across the city persist.
-Residents in different areas of the city, including North Nazimabad Block A, Gulistan-e-Jauhar Block 9 and Safora Goth Scheme 33, have been without electricity for over 36 hours, with power shut off from the first spell of rain on Monday afternoon.
+Residents in North Nazimabad Block A, Gulistan-e-Jauhar Block 9, and Safora Goth Scheme 33 said they had been without power for over 36 hours, with the outage beginning during the first spell of rain on Monday afternoon.

 Rain-related deaths